 Meanwhile, bring the chicken and pork stock to a boil and add the curry sauce, coconut cream, condensed milk, chicken bouillon powder, salt and curry leaves.

-Add the drumsticks, taro, sweet potatoes and onions in and cook on a medium simmer for 20 minutes.
+Add the drumsticks, taro, carrots, sweet potatoes and onions in and cook on a medium simmer for 20 minutes.

 FAQs